 The currently operating treatment system for extracted contaminated groundwater includes an air-stripping unit that removes VOCs to the extent practicable prior to offgassing emissions through a process vent into the ambient air.
 After optimization, the Northwest Plume IRA treatment system will incorporate similar offgas treatment.
-DOE has calculated that remediation materials at the Paducah Site currently do not exceed the regulatory threshold for applicability; however, upon initiation of the removal of HAPs (including VOCs such as TCE) from the additional EWs proposed for the NWP optimization project, remediation materials removed at the Paducah Site may exceed 1 Mg/year.
-If operation of the additional EWs does not cause an exceedance of 1 Mg/year threshold, as documented by DOE, then VOC emissions should continue to be limited from the Northwest Plume IRA treatment system process vents with control devices (such as an activated carbon filter or an air stripper) consistent with Subpart GGGGG regulations.
-If operation of the additional EWs causes an exceedance of the 1 Mg/year threshold, then the parties agree that DOE will issue an ESD that identifies additional Subpart GGGGG and Kentucky's equivalent requirements as applicable requirements, which includes any specified reductions or limits to VOC emissions and the implementation of further work practice standards for process vents.
+DOE has calculated that remediation materials at the Paducah Site currently do not exceed the regulatory threshold for applicability; however, upon initiation of the removal of HAPs (including VOCs such as TCE) from the additional EW(s) proposed for the NWP optimization project, remediation materials removed at the Paducah Site may exceed 1 megagram (Mg)/year.
+If operation of the additional EW(s) does not cause an exceedance of 1 Mg/year threshold, as documented by DOE, then VOC emissions should continue to be limited from the Northwest Plume IRA treatment system process vents with control devices (such as an activated carbon filter or an air stripper) consistent with Subpart GGGGG regulations.
+If operation of the additional EW(s) causes an exceedance of the 1 Mg/year threshold, then the parties agree that DOE will issue an ESD that identifies additional Subpart GGGGG and Commonwealth of Kentucky (KY) equivalent requirements as applicable requirements, which includes any specified reductions or limits to VOC emissions and the implementation of further work practice standards for process vents.